Threshold Encryption

 Signature

-The message is encoded to as
+The message is encoded to G2 as Q=HashToG2(msg)

 After collecting enough broadcasted shares, CNs aggregate and get the final signature with Vandermonde matrix in the same way as TPKE decryption.